What is tagging?

 Tags can be added and applied when you're adding questions to your online survey or afterwards in 'Analyse responses' when you're carrying out your analysis.

 It's important to note that tags are applied on a per question basis - that is, if you want the same tag on every question in your survey you will need to add it.
-You only have to tag a question once and the tag will be available to every response to that question.
+You only have to set up a tag on a question once and then the tag will be available for every response to that question.
 There is no limit to the number of tags that can be added.
 Once tags are added, they can be selected when appropriate on a per response basis.

 It's possible to add tags at any stage of the process.
 We recommend that, whenever possible, you set up your tags at the same time that you set up your respondent questions.
 This will allow for consistent analysis across all responses.